 Credit risk: Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss to us.
 We believe our credit risk of counterparty non-performance is low.
 To mitigate the risk of financial loss from defaults under our foreign currency forward exchange contracts, our contracts are held by counterparty financial institutions each of which had at December 31, 2011 a Standard and Poor's rating of A- or above.
 Each financial institution with which we have our A/R sales program had a Standard and Poor's rating of A-1 at December 31, 2011.
 At December 31, 2011, we had sold \$60.0 million of A/R under this sales program.
 We also provide unsecured credit to our customers in the normal course of business.
 We mitigate this credit risk by monitoring our customers' financial condition and performing ongoing credit evaluations.
-We consider credit risk in establishing our allowance for doubtful accounts balance was \$2.7 million (December 31, 2010 - \$5.1 million).
+We consider credit risk in establishing our allowance for doubtful accounts and we believe our allowances are adequate.
+At December 31, 2011, less than 1% of our gross A/R are over 90 days past due and our allowance for doubtful accounts balance was \$2.7 million (December 31, 2010 - \$5.1 million).
 The decrease in our allowance for doubtful accounts reflects our continued strong collection efforts and is in line with improvements in our aged accounts receivable.